gitcoinco/MACI_QF/contracts/README.md

 - [Quadratic Funding](https://wtfisqf.com/)
 - [MACI (Minimal Anti-Collusion Infrastructure)](https://github.com/appliedzkp/maci)

-This README provides an overview of the QFMACI strategy, its components, deployment instructions, and a detailed diagram to help users understand the workflow.
+This README provides an overview of the MACIQF strategy, its components, deployment instructions, and a detailed diagram to help users understand the workflow.
 The interactive elements in the diagram and buttons make it easier to navigate through the different stages of the strategy.